EyasuTeshome/shifttracker/job-search/intro-advanced-job-searching.md

 Also, you will meet with a coach in your monthly coaching group session, and if you have specific questions, you may get in touch with a career coach via Zendesk or request a 1:1 meeting.

- **If you need a efresher about communicating with your career coach, read:**
+ **If you need a refresher about communicating with your career coach, read:**

 - [How will you communicate with your career coach?](https://github.com/microverseinc/curriculum-professional-skills/blob/main/job-search/how-will-you-communicate-with-your-career-coach.md)